Gabriel-Pacheco-Martinez/MazeSolver/README.md

 # MazeSolver
 The program finds the solution to a maze (the correct path to get from one point to the other).
 The program was designed into a GUI that gives two options to the user.
 These two options allow the user to either find the shortest path to start to finish or the longest path.
+This program was inspired by the previous work done by Cleve Moler in his program "Amaze" obtained from Math Works.

 ## Files
 * **Long_Route**: Function that searches for the longest path.